Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Conclusion

 \section{Conclusion}

 In this paper, we propose a general methodology for studying group heterogeneity of effects in panel data models.
 We provide high-level conditions for the proposed method to achieve correct group identification and verify these conditions for several leading non-linear models often applied in empirical studies.
 We demonstrate that incorporating uncertainty information in individual-level estimates is useful for estimating group patterns.
-Although we focus on non-linear models, our methodology is naturally applicable to linear models, as well to situations where micro-level data is not available and summary statistics are accessible to the researcher.
-Extending our approach to more complex models with time-varying group heterogeneity seems a natural next step which we plan to address in future research.
+Although we focus on non-linear models, our methodology is naturally applicable to linear models, as well to situations where micro-level data is not available and only summary statistics are accessible to the researcher.
+We have proposed a method for selecting the number of groups, but left the theoretical validation of this method open to future research.

+There are several important questions that merit further research.
+Our implementation of the dissimilarity measure and its theoretical analysis requires independence across individuals.
+In many settings, dependence across individuals is present.
+Properly modeling such dependence and accounting for it in our approach is an important question.